TedThompson/gtav-portblock/README.md

 # gtav-portblock

+## Introduction
+This is simply a fork to do some small edits to how info is displayed when running the file.
+I wanted to be able to see what "mode" I was in on the taskbar and I wanted the text to wrap predictably in the console window.
+So I added "title" commands and manually wrapped long lines.
+Nothing else was changed, and credit for this VERY useful utility goes to the [original author](https://github.com/reverie89/gtav-portblock).

 ## About this program
 This tool uses *Windows Firewall* to set up port blocking and whitelisting so you can have a fun experience playing GTA V: Online alone or with your friends.
 You must enable it first if you want to use this tool.